bcooperstl/advent-of-code-2020/documentation/day20.md

 * Build a border lookup map
 * Classify the tiles into those that are corners, edges, and middles.
 * Multiply the IDs of the four corner tiles together.
 This will give the result.

+## Solving the puzzle ##

+Analyis has shown that there are only two possible pieces that share an edge.
+There is no extra de-duplication logic needed.
+As such, we can work through the puzzle like a book to solve it.

+There will be a `Tile * puzzle[MAX_PUZZLE_SIZE][MAX_PUZZLE_SIZE]` array that will store pointers to each of the tiles.

+The `puzzle_edge_size` will be calculated by taking the square root of the total number of tiles.

+### Aligning the top-left corner ###

+* Choose the first corner in the list to go in the top-left of the puzzle.
+* Identify which two sides have only one Tile in the lookup map:
+    * If it is North and West, this is good to go.
+    * If it is North and East, do a RightRotate270Degrees to align them to North and West
+    * If it is East and South, do a RightRotate180Degrees to align them to North and West
+    * If it is South and West, do a RightRotate90Degrees to align them to North and West.
+* Place the properly-rotate tile in the puzzle[0][0] location.

+### Working across the top row

+### Determining how to

 ## Test Programs ##